TomasFdez5/frontend-code-test/README.md

 ## Work to be done

 - [x] Add and remove boxes.
-- [ ] Select a box, which should visually indicate that is selected
+- [x] Select a box, which should visually indicate that is selected
+  - Select, deselect, remove selected box.
 - [ ] Drag the boxes around using interact.js and using React refs.
   - Keep in mind you should be able to drag a box even if it's not selected when the dragging starts.
 - [ ] Changing a box's color.